 Striking a healthy balance between work-life and home-life is incredibly important and something everyone should strive to achieve.
-However, with busy schedules it is not uncommon for employees to find their personal life suffering as they struggle to juggle family, friends and other commitments around work.
-As a result of this, employees are desiring more control over their work pattern and an overall healthier work-life balance.
+However, with busy schedules, it is not uncommon for employees to find their personal life suffering as they struggle to juggle family, friends and other commitments around work.
+As a result of this, employees are desiring more control over their work patterns and an overall healthier work-life balance.

 The importance of a healthy work-life balance

 For staff members, a healthier work-life balance would allow them the opportunity of spending time with family and friends, giving them the opportunity to engage in hobbies and essentially enjoy life more.
 This boost in employee happiness is directly reflected in the success of the business, with both employees and employers gaining massive benefits.
 These include:

 - Helping to avoid employee burnout and overworked, giving them more energy and focus when they are at work.